plger/iPSCpoweR/README.md

 # The iPSCpoweR package

-This package provides resources for exploring the HipSci dataset and run large numbers of differential expression analyses across random groups of individuals, in order to guide experimental design.
+This package provides resources for exploring large transcriptomics datasets from human induced pluripotent stem cell (iPSC) lines, run large numbers of differential expression analyses across random groups of individuals, in order to approximate power and guide experimental design.
 This vignette will guide you through its main usage.

 <br/><br/><br/>